homezhan/artoolkit-docs/Unity/unity_low_level_api.md

 Unity’s C\# support is possible through the Mono framework, which provides a cross-platform implementation of Microsoft’s .NET framework.
 C\# is a modern object-oriented language, and due to its general popularity, there is abundant information and sets of tutorials on its use.
 The Mono implementation does not provide all the feature of .NET on Windows but the core language features are present.

-An additional feature of the Mono runtime is its support for native code, that is, compiled CPU-specific code which communicates directly with the operating system application programming interfaces (APIs) on the platform.
+An additional feature of the Mono runtime is its support for native code; that is, compiled CPU-specific code which communicates directly with the operating system application programming interfaces (APIs) on the platform.
 Communication between code running in the Mono managed C\# environment communicates with the native unmanaged code via Platform Invocation Services (P/Invoke).
 This permits a C\# script, running within Unity, to call a native function implemented in C/C++.
 This is the mechanism by which plugins are supported in Unity, and this is how ARToolKit for Unity is implemented.
 ARToolKit communicates with the OS to retrieve images from the camera, perform the compute-intensive tasks associated with marker tracking, and even push the camera image to a native texture, all in native code.
 Then, a simplified set of simple function calls to configure, run, and shutdown the library are exposed externally.
 These function calls are mapped across to DllImport definitions in a C\# script, and can then be directly called from Unity.

 On Windows, OS X, and Android, libARWrapper is implemented as a dynamic library (packaged as a .dll, a bundled .dylib, and a .so file respectively).
 On iOS which does not allow dynamic linking in user code, libARWrapper is provided as a static library (.a file) which is linked into the final application.